MatejBursik/Earthquake_datahost/README.md

 # Earthquake datahost
-Web hosting a dataset for a data analysis project ([repo](https://github.com/MatejBursik/Earthquake_analysis)) using a containerized API written in Java.
+Project focusing on hosting a dataset for a data analysis project ([repo](https://github.com/MatejBursik/Earthquake_analysis)) using Docker to containerize Java backend, React frontend, and a MySQL database.

 ## How to overate
 Run the container: